Countries/Jurisdictions of Primary Concern - Zambia

 With U.S.: MLAT: NO Other mechanism: YES

 Zambia is a member of the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG), a FATF-style regional body.
 Its most recent mutual evaluation report can be found at: http://www.esaamlg.org/reports/view_me.php?id=195

 The Prevention and Prohibition of Money Laundering Act only indirectly requires identification of customers, as part of its requirement to document transactions.
 The Bank of Zambia’s Anti-Money Laundering Directives of 2004 provide a direct customer identification obligation, which is applied flexibly to avoid financial exclusion in rural areas.
 Zambian banks have voluntarily adopted KYC rules.

 In May 2012, the Government of Zambia enacted Statutory Instrument (SI) 33, prohibiting the use of foreign currencies in domestic transactions.
-Effective July 2013, the government enacted SI 55, imposing new reporting requirements for all foreign currency transactions, including all imports and exports.
-SI 55 is expected to aid enforcement of Zambia’s AML/CFT laws and regulations.
-In addition, on January 1, 2013, Zambia transitioned to a rebased local currency, the kwacha.
-The currency includes additional security features.
-This is also expected to aid AML enforcement by making concealed funds worthless after the new currency phase-in period.
+In July 2013, the government enacted SI 55, imposing new reporting requirements for all foreign currency transactions, including all imports and exports.
+These SIs were expected to aid enforcement of Zambia’s AML/CFT laws and regulations; however, they were both revoked in March 2014.
+On January 1, 2013, Zambia transitioned to a rebased local currency, the kwacha.
+This is expected to aid AML enforcement by making previously concealed funds worthless.

 The Government of Zambia should become a party to the UN International Convention for the Suppression of the Financing of Terrorism.